swiftlang/swift-package-manager/Documentation/Usage.md

 ### Debug

-By default, running `swift build` will build in debug configuration.
+By default, running `swift build` will build in its debug configuration.
 Alternatively, you can also use `swift build -c debug`.
-The build artifacts are located in directory called `debug` under build folder.
-A Swift target is built with following flags in debug mode:
+The build artifacts are located in a directory called `debug` under the build folder.
+A Swift target is built with the following flags in debug mode:

 * `-Onone`: Compile without any optimization.
 * `-g`: Generate debug information.
-* `-enable-testing`: Enable Swift compiler's testability feature.
+* `-enable-testing`: Enable the Swift compiler's testability feature.

-A C language target is build with following flags in debug mode:
+A C language target is built with the following flags in debug mode:

 * `-O0`: Compile without any optimization.
 * `-g`: Generate debug information.

 ### Release

-To build in release mode, type: `swift build -c release`.
-The build artifacts are located in directory called `release` under build folder.
+To build in release mode, type `swift build -c release`.
+The build artifacts are located in directory named `release` under the build folder.
 A Swift target is built with following flags in release mode:

 * `-O`: Compile with optimizations.
 * `-whole-module-optimization`: Optimize input files (per module) together instead of individually.

-A C language target is build with following flags in release mode:
+A C language target is built with following flags in release mode:

 * `-O2`: Compile with optimizations.